 You should submit evidence as to whether or not and to what extent your pain can be alleviated by medical treatment, what treatments you have pursued, how you have responded to treatment, and how your pain limits your ability to function.

-Because a pain disorder is not easily proven, you should seriously consider obtaining the assistance of an experienced in handling Long Term Disability cases to assemble your medical documents and present your case.
+Because a pain disorder is not easily proven, you should seriously consider obtaining the assistance of an attorney experienced in handling Long Term Disability cases to assemble your medical documents and present your case.

 Your Pain Disorder Disability Case